FrostForth/Comics/README.md

 - Population

-We can generalize the results to all characters recorded in the Marvel and DC wikis.
+We should be able to generalize the results to all characters recorded in the Marvel and DC wikis.

 - Cause and Effect?